Best Tirzepatide Without Membership Fee: 7 Options Compared

 Here's the honest answer, as simple as we can make it:

-If your priority is the lowest entry price: Yucca Health. $258 first month on a 6-month plan ($325/mo after that).
+If your priority is the lowest committed entry price: Yucca Health. $258 first month on a 6-month plan ($325/mo after that).

 If your priority is FDA-approved brand-name tirzepatide with no subscription: Zepbound through LillyDirect. $299/month starting dose, $399 at 5mg, $449 at higher doses.
 Or check your insurance first — you may qualify for $25/month with the Lilly savings card.